 Chas Rader-Shieber, director

 Known both for his bold and inventive productions and for his acute musical instincts, Chas Rader-Shieber has established himself as one of the most innovative opera directors of his generation.
-Reviewing his staging of Janáček’s The Cunning Little Vixen Toronto’s Classical 96.3 FM praised Mr Rader-Shieber’s “daring and visionary approach to staging” and declared him “a force to be reckoned with in the opera world.”
-Mr Rader-Shieber’s repertoire encompasses a broad range of works from Monteverdi to Benjamin Britten, but he has made a particular specialty of Baroque opera.
+Reviewing his staging of Janáček’s The Cunning Little Vixen Toronto’s Classical 96.3 FM praised Mr. Rader-Shieber’s “daring and visionary approach to staging” and declared him “a force to be reckoned with in the opera world.”
+Mr. Rader-Shieber’s repertoire encompasses a broad range of works from Monteverdi to Benjamin Britten, but he has made a particular specialty of Baroque opera.

-Chas directed David & Jonathan (2008) and Giasone (2013) and L'Amant Jaloux in 2015 and will be directing Hasse's Artaserse in 2018 for us.
+Chas directed David & Jonathan (2008) and Giasone (2013) and L'Amant Jaloux in 2015 and will be directing Hasse's Artaserse in 2018 and The Return of Ulysses in 2019 for us.